 - Children and young people get a good start in life

 - People in Southampton live safe, healthy, independent lives

 - Southampton is an attractive and modern city, where people are proud to live and work

 And, to ensure the council can deliver against these in an affordable way, we aim to be a 'modern sustainable council'.

 By allocating resources to these priorities, considering what is being achieved from the services being provided, and what can be improved, changed or stopped, we have identified areas where we can potentially make savings.
 We have also included income generation proposals and ‘business as usual’ efficiencies.

 Supplementary frequently asked questions and information sheets are available which explain the proposals.
-For all budget proposals an Equalities and Safety Impact Assessment is carried out to consider the potential effects of the proposals and plan mitigations.

 The overall budget consultation closed on 2 January 2019.